SUSTech-EC2021/Assignment1/README.md

 **Remark:** Please write in **Chinese** and be careful with the format.

 ## Presentation (25 marks)
+5 minutes' presentation, followed by questions.
+No introduction talk.

 Examples of evaluation criteria are, but not limited to:
-* Description of the tested functions: What are they?
-What are their characteristics?
-Why they are challenging? ...
+* Description of your research problem.
-* Description of the algorithm: Solution representation, different operators, ...
+* Description of your approach/algorithm.
-* Results and discussion: Analysis of results, statistical test, convergence curves, performance comparison, ...
+* Results and discussion.
+What's your concluison?
+Is your research question answered?
-* Presentation of the slides: Format, typeset, spelling, grammar, ...
+* Presentation of the slides: format, typeset, spelling, grammar.
-* Language and clearness, ...
+* Language and clearness.

 ## Submission
 ### What to submit